An article about two altar boys being arrested for putting marijuana in a censer (incense burner)

-What started as a joke ended with the future of two altar boys from Spain.
+What started as a joke ended the future of two altar boys from Spain.
 They were detained overnight, after having surprised them putting weed in the censer-burner of the Cathedral of Santiago de Compostela.

 This is not a genuine news report.

 The story appears to have first gone viral after it was published on the Spanish-language satirical web site haynoticia.es in January 2018.
 According to a report in the newspaper El Pais, more than 2 million people visited Haynoticia.es to read the story, it racked up more than 250,000 interactions on social media, and at least one genuine newspaper republished the article:

 “2 Galician monkeys arrested for putting marijuana in the censer.”
 Maybe you have seen it on your Facebook wall, or you have come across it on WhatsApp group.
 Maybe, even, someone told you about it in a face-to-face exchange at the coffee maker.
 Some have even seen it in the serious news media (e.g., an Argentine online newspaper, a Mexican TV station.
 It was one of the most viral topics of the week, racking up more than 250,000 interactions on social media networks.
 Those who bothered to click on the headline (at least a few did, we’re all in such a hurry) found three short paragraphs explaining that the altar boys decided “during the New Year’s Eve party” to buy “half a kilo of marijuana” to put inside the censer of the cathedral of Santiago last January 6.
 They spent the night in custody and were released without charge, although they were fired as altar boys.
 “Surely people have left the cathedral happier than ever,” said the boys.